payola/Payola/docs/developer_guide.md

 To transfer data from the server side to the client side, one needs to serialize the data.
 Not only to save bandwidth, we've chosen [JSON](http://www.json.org) as the data format.
 It is a lightweight format that's also easy to decode in JavaScript, which is used on the client side.

-While other solutions for serializing Scala objects to JSON do exist (for example [scala-json](https://github.com/stevej/scala-json)), they mostly work only on collections, maps and numeric types.
+While other solutions for serializing Scala objects to JSON do exist (for example [scala-json](https://github.com/stevej/scala-json)), they mostly work on collections only, maps and numeric types.
 Other objects need to implement their own `toJSON()` method.

 This seemed to us as too much unnecessary code, so we've decided to write our own serializer.
-This serializer is capable of serializing any Scala or Java object using Java language reflection.
+This serializer is capable of serializing any Scala or Java object using the Java language reflection.

 The serialization process has to deal with a few obstacles, such as cyclic object dependencies (i.e. one object's variable is pointing to a second object which has a variable pointing back to the first one).